pvcnt/accio/docs/_deploy/configuration.md

 ```

 Accio comes with several implementation for the scheduler, among which only one can be active.
-The scheduler type is configured with the `-scheduler.type` flag.
+The scheduler type is configured with the `-scheduler` flag.
 The description of all available storages and their respective configuration is available on [the dedicated page](scheduler.html).